OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/function-statement.md

 Variables that are explicitly declared in a procedure (using **Dim** or the equivalent) are always local to the procedure.
 Variables that are used but not explicitly declared in a procedure are also local unless they are explicitly declared at some higher level outside the procedure.

 A procedure can use a variable that is not explicitly declared in the procedure, but a naming conflict can occur if anything you defined at the [module level](../../Glossary/vbe-glossary.md#module-level) has the same name.
 If your procedure refers to an undeclared variable that has the same name as another procedure, constant, or variable, it is assumed that your procedure refers to that module-level name.
 Explicitly declare variables to avoid this kind of conflict.
-You can use an **[Option Explicit](option-explicit-statement.md)** statement to force explicit declaration of variables.
+Use an **[Option Explicit](option-explicit-statement.md)** statement to force explicit declaration of variables.

 Visual Basic may rearrange arithmetic expressions to increase internal efficiency.
 Avoid using a **Function** procedure in an arithmetic expression when the function changes the value of variables in the same expression.
 For more information about arithmetic operators, see [Operators](operator-summary.md).